myreen/tda283_website/pages/project.md

 Code generation: LLVM
 =====================

 LLVM (Low Level Virtual Machine) is both an intermediate representation language and a compiler infrastructure, i.e. a collection of software components for manipulating (e.g. optimizing) LLVM code and backends for various architectures.
 LLVM has a large user base and is actively developed.
 A lot of information and code to download can be found at the LLVM web site `http://www.llvm.org`.
+You must use the \$llvmversion$\ version in this course; the [testsuite](/resources#testsuite) has only guaranteed support forthis particular version.

 Also LLVM code comes in two formats, a human-readable assembler format (stored in `.ll` files) and a binary bitcode format (stored in`.bc` files).
 Your compiler will produce the assembler format and you will use the LLVM assembler `llvm-as` to produce binary files for execution.

 In addition to the assembler, the LLVM infrastructure consists of a large number of tools for optimizing, linking, JIT-compiling and manipulating bitcode.
 One consequence is that a compiler writer may produce very simple-minded LLVM code and leave to the LLVM tools to improve code when needed.
 Of course, similar remarks apply to JVM code.

 LLVM code
 ---------

 The LLVM virtual machine is a *register machine*, with an infinite supply of typed, virtual registers.
 The LLVM intermediate language is a version of *three-address code* with arithmetic instructions that take operands from two registers and place the result in a third register.
 LLVM code must be in SSA (static single assignment) form, i.e. each virtual register may only be assigned once in the program text.

 The LLVM language is typed, and all instructions contain type information.
 This "high-level" information, together with the "low-level" nature of the virtual machine, gives LLVM a distinctive flavour.

 The LLVM web site provides a wealth of information, including language references, tutorials, tool manuals etc. There will also be lectures focusing on code generation for LLVM.

 The structure of a LLVM file
 ----------------------------

 There is less overhead in the LLVM file.
 But, since the language is typed, we must inform the tools of the types of the primitive functions:

 ```llvm
 declare void @printInt(i32)